cparadis6191/.dotfiles/README.md

 ### Set Up fzf-git

-Run the following commands to install bash completion and key-bindings for
+Run the following commands to install key-bindings for
 fzf-git:

 ```